 If you relate the Corning Glass Company to the Corning ware dishes in your cupboard at home, you’ll be blown away, no pun intended, when you make time (several hours, at least!) to visit the Corning Museum of Glass in Corning, New York.

 When I learned we’d be visiting The Corning Museum of Glass, I had no idea it is the world’s largest museum dedicated to glass.

 Tour the spectacular Contemporary Art + Design Wing, explore 35 Centuries of glass art and artifacts, watch live glassblowing demonstrations by master artists, then make your own glass masterpiece, as I did.
 You can choose from various projects; I created a glass flower, which was shipped to me the following week.

-Note: The Corning Museum of Glass plans to reopen on July 1.
-For more information, go to Plan Your Visit.
+For more information, go to the Museum website: Plan Your Visit.

 Corning’s Gaffer District and Historic Market Street

 Travel the short distance from the Corning Museum of Glass to Corning’s Gaffer District, centered in the downtown area around Historic Market Street.
 (In case you were wondering: A gaffer is another term for a glassblower or glassmith.)

 With over 100 unique shops, galleries, and restaurants, as well as remarkable architecture, the Historic District is the perfect place for shopping and sightseeing.
 (I was able to score a unique glass slide to wear on my gold omega chain at Market Street Antiques and Collectibles.)